Building Loading – Wind Load

 topography that could cause a sudden change of the Wind speed.
 Contact a Service Center Engineer for help

-with the appropriate factor if the building is located on or near a hill, ridge or escarpment.
+with the appropriate factor if the building is located on or near a hill, ridge

 The default Topographic